appleboy/drone-sftp-cache/README.md

 docker build --rm=true -t plugins/sftp-cache .
 ```

-Please note incorrectly building the image for the correct x64 linux and with GCO disabled will result in an error when running the Docker image:
+Please note incorrectly building the image for the correct x64 linux and with CGO disabled will result in an error when running the Docker image:

 ```
 docker: Error response from daemon: Container command